-Cleveland Clinic Florida’s Section of Hand & Upper Extremity Surgery provides a multidisciplinary approach for the comprehensive care of individuals with elbow injuries and/or disorders of the hand, wrist, and upper arm.
+Cleveland Clinic Florida’s Section of Shoulder & Upper Extremity Surgery provides a multidisciplinary approach for the comprehensive care of individuals with shoulder injuries, elbow injuries and/or disorders of the hand, wrist, and upper arm.

 Working in close collaboration with the Departments of Plastic Surgery, Orthopaedic Surgery, Neurology, Rheumatology and Physical and Occupational Therapy, we provide evaluation, treatment and rehabilitative care for a wide variety of injuries and disorders, such as arthritis, tumors, bone fractures and vascular concerns.
 Our goal is to help individuals return to pain free, functional lives.